-- a.
-A regular program of curricula shall not be suspended for purposes of administering practice tests or engaging in other test-preparation activities for a statewide, standardized assessment (F.S.
-1008.22(3)(g)). - b.
-However, a school may engage in the following test-preparation activities for a statewide assessment: - i.
-Distributing to students sample test books and answer keys published by the Florida Department of Education, - Providing individualized instruction in test-taking strategies, without suspending the school's regular program of curricula for a student who scores below proficiency on a prior administration of the statewide assessment. - iii.
+- i.
+Distributing to students sample test books and answer keys published by the Florida Department of Education, - Providing individualized instruction in test-taking strategies, without suspending the school's regular program of curricula for a student who scores below proficiency on a prior administration of the statewide assessment, - iii.
 Providing individualized instruction in the content knowledge and skills assessed, without suspending the school's regular curricula, for a student who scores below proficiency on a prior administration of the statewide assessment or a student who, through a diagnostic assessment administered by the District, is identified as having a deficiency in the content knowledge and skills assessed, - iv.
 Incorporating test-taking exercises and strategies into curricula for intensive reading and mathematics intervention courses, and/or - v.
-Administering a practice test or engaging in other testpreparation activities for the statewide assessment, which are determined necessary to familiarize students with the organization of the assessment, the format of the test items, and the test directions, or which are otherwise necessary for the valid and reliable administration of the assessment.
+Administering a practice test or engaging in other testpreparation activities for the statewide assessment, which are determined necessary to familiarize students with the organization of the assessment, the format of the test items, and the test directions, or which are otherwise necessary for the valid and reliable administration of the assessment. - 4.
+Legislative Changes - a.
+Should laws related to mandatory student assessment change during the school year, students must meet any new requirements as outlined by the State or Superintendent, as applicable. - 5.

-5. Legislative Changes

-- a.
-Should laws related to mandatory student assessment change during the school year, students must meet any new requirements as outlined by the State or Superintendent, as applicable. - 6.
 Semester Examinations and Exam Exemptions - a.
 Semester examinations for a course shall be scheduled and administered in accordance with the guidelines provided by the District. - A student's attendance record may not be used in whole or in part to provide an exemption from any academic performance requirement (F.S.
 1003.33(2)). - c.
-A student may be exempt from the midterm and/or final exams in a high school course under the following criteria: - The student earns a grade of "B" or better in all marking periods of the respective high school course during the semester of the exemption. - ii.
-The student may waive eligible midterms or final exams for up to one-half all high school or higher level courses on the student's regular school day schedule, - iii.
-AP/IB/AICE midterm exams cannot be exempted; however, the student may exempt the final exam. - 1) Teachers are encouraged to give an alternative assessment in lieu of a traditional final exam. - iv.
+A student may be exempt from the midterm and/or final exams in a high school course under the following criteria: - i.
+The student earns a grade of "B" or better in all marking periods of the respective high school course during the semester of the exemption. - ii.
+The student may waive eligible midterms or final exams for up to one-half all high school or higher level courses on the student's regular school day schedule,

+- iii.
+AP/IB/AICE midterm exams cannot be exempted; however, the student may exempt the final exam. - 1.
+Teachers are encouraged to give an alternative assessment in lieu of a traditional final exam. - iv.
 Dual enrollment midterm and final exams may not be exempted. - v.
 The statewide, standardized EOC assessments, required by statute, are not eligible for exemption; however, the student may exempt the midterm exam. - vi.
 Midterm and/or final exams cannot be retroactively exempted once the student takes the exam.

-D. PROMOTION
+C. PROMOTION